How eight peer cities run their off-leash systems.

 Participating parks designate specific zones where dogs may be off-leash during the two daily windows.
 Outside those windows, normal leash rules apply and are enforced by NYPD, NYC Parks Enforcement Patrol, Department of Health, and Department of Sanitation.
 Dogs must be licensed and currently vaccinated for rabies; owners must be present and in control.
 Central Park has 23 dog-friendly areas (no enclosed dog runs).
 Prospect Park uses 5–9 AM and 9 PM–1 AM.
 Forest Park, Riverside Park, Van Cortlandt, and dozens of neighborhood parks participate under the citywide framework.

 Boise's off-leash system has two layers Seattle does not: seven fenced permanent sites comparable to what Seattle counts, plus eleven additional parks with designated off-leash hours in the existing multi-use park network.
-The seasonal program (Ann Morrison Park, Optimist and Simplot Sports Complexes) lets dogs off-leash during winter months when sports fields are inactive.
+The seasonal program (Ann Morrison Park, Optimist and Simplot Sports Complexes) allows dogs off-leash during winter months when sports fields are inactive.

 counting_methodology column flags the mix.